 RIT's Innovation Council is a central organizational component to the Simone Center.
 It is comprised of university-wide faculty and staff.
-The principal reason is to provide guidance to the Simone Center in how to advance its core objective of promoting multidisciplinary innovation and entrepreneurship projects.
-Other important reasons include understanding the existing capacity and needs of particular academic programs and establishing contact and information points within the colleges.
+The principal task is to provide guidance to the Simone Center in advancing its core objective of promoting multidisciplinary innovation and entrepreneurship projects.
+Other important tasks include understanding the existing capacity and needs of particular academic programs and establishing contact and information points within the colleges.

-Richard DeMartino holds the Albert J. Simone Endowed Chair for Innovation and Entrepreneurship and is Associate Professor at the Saunders College of Business at Rochester Institute of Technology (RIT).
-He also serves as the director the Simone Center for Innovation and Entrepreneurship, which promotes innovation and entrepreneurship education and activity throughout the RIT community.
+Richard DeMartino is the Albert J. Simone Endowed Chair for Innovation and Entrepreneurship at Rochester Institute of Technology (RIT).
+He also serves as the director of Simone Center for Innovation and Entrepreneurship, which promotes innovation and entrepreneurship education and activity throughout the RIT community.

 Michael Slifka is an assistant professor in the Manufacturing and Mechanical Engineering Technology/Packaging Science Department and has over 30 years of industry experience focusing on product design.
 He strives to empower students to change current products and technologies for better or new uses, breaking currently accepted paradigms and creating new ones.

-Zoran Ninkov is a Professor in the Center for Imaging Science and in the School of Physics and Astronomy and in the Center for Detectors.
-He teaches classes mainly in Optics, Radiometry, and Detectors.
+Zoran Ninkov is a professor in Carlson Center for Imaging Science, School of Physics and Astronomy, and Center for Detectors.
+He teaches classes mainly in imaging and instrumentation.
 His research group is engaged in instrument and detector development for astronomy, remote sensing, and medical imaging.

-Jim Vallino is the department chair for software engineering at RIT.
+Jim Vallino is a professor in software engineering at RIT.
 His professional interests include engineering of real-time and embedded software systems, safety-critical systems, concurrent systems, distributed systems, and programming environments and tools.

 Andrea Hickerson is an assistant professor of communication in the College of Liberal Arts.
 She conducts research on journalism routines and political communication, specifically as they relate to immigrant and transnational communities.
 She is currently working on a project called “The Immigrant Journalist in the Digital Age,” which explores the role of media in immigrant communities in the U.S. Professor Hickerson is also interested in open source and journalism innovation.